Criminal Conspiracy

 • Rajinder Singh son of Kehar Singh filed a petition seeking pardon in front of the president of India.
 And the petition of writ petition was rejected by the president of India.
 Moreover, Rajinder Singh filed a petition in the Delhi High Court which was also rejected.
 Later he filed a case in the Supreme Court for special leave which was accepted by the Supreme Court and the execution process of Kehar Singh was put on hold.

-• Issued raised Firstly, The issue raised in this case was that under Article 72 the president is allowed to decide a case which was already decided by the Supreme Court.
+• Issued raised Firstly, The issue raised in this case was that under Article 72 the President of India is allowed to decide a case which was already decided by the Supreme Court.
 Secondly, was the accused entitled to an oral hearing in front of the president of India?

 • Judgements The court in this case held that the president of India possesses the power to decide on the case which is already decided by the Supreme Court.
 The court also held that Kehar Singh does not possess any inherent right to an oral hearing in front of the President of India.